Deploying Highly Available Services with Cisco Nexus Dashboard

 Note: From Nexus Dashboard version 3.1, the deployment mode provides a unified experience for installation and management of the platform and service software.
 This simplifies and automates operations, removing the complexity of managing upgrades and software dependencies.
 As from Nexus Dashboard version 3.1, the system itself will assess and manage the upgrades for all the services packaged with a new ISO image version.

-Sharing the Same Nexus Dashboard Architecture
+Sharing the Same Nexus Dashboard deployment specifics

 Colocation of Services

-If resiliency and high availability is a priority, the general recommendation is to run colocated Nexus Dashboard clusters.
-This allows you to run an independent and dedicated cluster for each ND service, removing any possible dependency, allowing you to choose the most appropriate format and architecture for each service.
+If resiliency and high availability are a priority, the general recommendation is to run collocated Nexus Dashboard clusters.
+This allows you to run an independent and dedicated cluster for each ND service, removing any possible dependency and allowing you to choose the most appropriate format and deployment specifics for each service.

-However, as colocating different Nexus Dashboard clusters implies operating multiple platforms and dedicating the resources required for those multiple platforms, cohosting services on a common Nexus Dashboard cluster may be preferred if resiliency and high availability is not a priority.
+However, as colocating different Nexus Dashboard clusters implies operating multiple platforms and dedicating the resources required for those multiple platforms, cohosting services on a common Nexus Dashboard cluster may be preferred if resiliency and high availability are not a priority.

 Consideration for Onboarding of Multiple Independent Fabrics on the Same Nexus Dashboard